Corvin

-The name Corvin comes from the Latin name Corvinus which derives from the Latin word corvus meaning raven, although the word today refers to the birds' genus including ravens and crows among others.
+The name Corvin comes from the Latin name Corvinus, which derives from the Latin word corvus meaning raven.
+The word today refers to the birds' genus including ravens and crows, among others.

-Corvin most commonly is a surname, but it and its variations are being used as a given name as well.

-As a given name its most common variations are Corvan, Korvin and Korwin and their English equivalent Raven.
+Corvin is most commonly a surname, but it and its variations are being used as a given name as well.
+As a given name, its most common variations are Corvan, Korvin, Korwin, and their English equivalent Raven.